trillom/miscellaneous/README.md

 # miscellaneous
-Stupid shit I write to automate various parts of my life.
+Stupid stuff I write to automate various parts of my life.
 Please fork and push back any cool changes!